Joomla 3.x to 4.x Step by Step Migration

-The following are step by step instructions to migrate your 3.10.x site to Joomla!
+The following are step-by-step instructions to migrate your 3.10.x site to Joomla!
 4.x.
-While there are hundreds of different scenarios, this will give you the basic procedure to follow.
-Very complex migrations will likely be a result of installed third-party extensions.
-You are encouraged to contact the developers of third-party extensions installed on your Joomla site for their suggested path to migrate their extensions.
+While there are different scenarios, this will give you the basic procedure to follow.
+Complex migrations will likely be a result of installed third-party extensions.
+You are encouraged to contact the developers of third-party extensions installed on your Joomla site for their suggested migration path.

 The migration from Joomla!
 3.10.x to 4.x is considered a mini-migration.
-This is because the Joomla! core extensions will upgrade with a “one-click” upgrade via the Joomla!
-Update component in the backend administrator side of Joomla.
+This is because the Joomla core extensions will upgrade with a “one-click” upgrade via the Joomla!
+Update component in the Backend (Administrator) of Joomla.
 Many third-party extensions are a one-click upgrade too.
 Some are not.
-You need to look at each one and determine what path the extension needs to follow to get from 3.10 to 4.x.
-If you haven't already, you might be interested in reading the Self Assessment and Planning for 3.10 to 4.x Migration prior to following the steps below.
+Look at each one and determine what path the extension needs to follow to get from 3.10 to 4.x.
+If you haven't already, read the Self Assessment and Planning for 3.10 to 4.x Migration prior to following the steps below.

 - Modules (core modules - not third-party)